 Get buy-in from each area early on.
-Make sure people understand the impact of the launch on their area and what their responsibilities are for the launch project.
+Ensure people understand the impact of the launch on their area and their responsibilites for the launch project.
 It's also a good idea to talk to other people who have recently launched a product to find out in which areas they had challenges.